vishalmiOSdev/PhotoApp/README.md

+Note:
+Before installing the dependencies, please ensure you have CocoaPods installed.

 About
 MyApp implements the MVVM architecture pattern with API interaction.
 It utilizes third-party libraries such as SDWebImage for efficient and asynchronous image loading and caching.